Wift2/WIFT-web-app/README.md

 # WIFT - Custom Floorplan Creator

-A modern web application for creating and ma│ │ └── Settings/ │ │ └── SettingsPage.tsx # User settings and preferences
+A modern web application for creating and managing custom floorplans.
-│ ├── themes/ # WIFT theme system
-│ │ ├── wift/
-│ │ │ └── index.ts # WIFT brand theme implementation
-│ │ └── index.ts # Theme registry and utilities
-│ └── utils/
-│ └── helpers.ts # Utility functionstom floorplans.
 Built with React, TypeScript, and Material-UI, featuring AWS Cognito authentication with Google OAuth support and advanced theming capabilities.

 ## Features